Intervals

 Deflate

-a.deflate deflates an interval, reducing its size: [a-, a+] -> [succ(a-), pred(a+)].
+a.deflate reduces the size of an interval: [a-, a+] -> [succ(a-), pred(a+)].

 Interval.closed(1, 2).deflate // [1, 2] -> [2, 1]